meilisearch/meilisearch-js-plugins/README.md

 ## 🤖 Compatibility with MeiliSearch and InstantSearch

+**Supported InstantSearch.js versions**:

+This package only guarantees the compatibility with the [version v4 of InstantSearch.js](https://github.com/algolia/instantsearch.js/releases/tag/v4.24.1).
+It may work with older or newer InstantSearch versions, but these are not tested nor officially supported at this time.

+**Supported MeiliSearch versions**:

-This package only guarantees: compatibility with:
+This package only guarantees the compatibility with the [version v0.20.0 of MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases/tag/v0.20.0).

-- The version v0.20.0 of [MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases/tag/v0.20.0).
-- The version v4 of [InstantSearch.js](https://github.com/algolia/instantsearch.js/releases/tag/v4.23.0)
+**Node / NPM versions**:

+- NodeJS >= 12.10 <= 14
+- NPM >= 6.x

 ## API resources